onebytellc/zookeeper-demo/README.md

     sudo ./bin/zkServer.sh start
     ```

-    * To stop the service use the command given below:
+    * To stop the service, use the command given below:
     ```bash
     sudo ./bin/zkServer.sh stop
     ```